testobsessed/chatWordCount/README.md

 1. The words are case sensitive, but should be treated as case-insensitive
 2. Punctuation is treated the same as letters

-Given an input:
+That is, given an input:

 `A boy goes for a walk.`

-The computer should output:
+According to the initial set of instructions, the computer should output:

 ```
 A - 1